-Fact: Until early in 1994, many people could honestly make that statement, but not anymore.
+Fact: Until 1994, many people could honestly make that statement, but not anymore.
 The Omnibus Budget Reconciliation Act of 1993 (OBRA ’93) brought about many changes in the eligibility guidelines developed by the Health Care Finance Administration (HCFA).
 One area that OBRA ’93 addressed is hardship cases where an individual’s income exceeds the state’s income maximum, but is still insufficient to pay privately for nursing home care.
-The Qualified Income Trust (Miller Trust) is the tool created to help people with high income qualify for Medicaid.
+The Qualified Income Trust (Miller Trust) is the tool created to help people with high income to qualify for Medicaid.
 Keep in mind that this specialized income trust is only to solve the problem of too much income – it does not help if you still have too many resources.

 Myth #7 – “I can lose my home to claims by the state once I am the recipient of Medicaid assistance.”

 Fact: The Estate Recovery Law passed in Texas in 2005 allows the state of Texas to file a claim on the home of a deceased Medicaid recipient.
 However, there are several exemptions as well as legal remedies that allow a recipient to protect his or her home from claims by the state.